danch12/GA_Capstone/README.md

 ## Gathering The Data

-For this project most of the data was obtained from the Lending Club website,
+For this project most of the data was obtained from the Lending Club website, they provide all of their loan data in some handy csv files.
+To supplement this, I also included